martinmugnier/martinmugnier.github.io/_pages/about.md

 <p>
   <small>
     <ul>
+      <li>August 22-26, 2022: I gave a talk at the 2022 EEA-ESEM Conference, Milan, Italy.
       <li> July 14-16, 2022: I gave a talk at the 2022 Bristol Econometric Study Group Conference, Bristol, UK. </li>
       <li> June 22-24, 2022: I gave an online talk at the 2022 Asian Meeting of the Econometric Society, Shenzhen, China. </li>
       <li> June 16-19, 2022: I gave a talk at the 2022 North American Summer Meeting of the Econometric Society, Miami, USA. </li>